 The secret to exploring Australia on a budget

 Hello there.
 We are writing to you from the land down under.
 Yep, Australia.
 Home to rolling deserts, luscious beaches, glorious bushlands and a big rock right in the middle.
 Despite the way Australians may be perceived when traveling in other countries, our own country is actually rather beautiful.
 Sounds a dream, doesn’t it?
 Well, we’re sorry to shatter your dream of endless snorkel trips through the great barrier reef and nights out in Melbourne’s CBD, but Australia is bloody expensive.
+The Australia Tourist Visa for starters.
 That’s why us locals have to work so hard: to afford the lavish lifestyles (it’s really not that lavish) that we lead here in Australia.

 However, as the local experts that we are, we have managed to master the art of getting by on a budget.
 And as the lovely people that we are, we’ve decided to share these secrets with you guys.